U.K. Professional Clients

 This is our the most popular company secretarial service package, which includes the preparation of the confirmation statement, submission of the annual account.

 The fourth option includes all benefits & items mentioned in the third option, plus:

 Other duties a private company secretary is usually involved in include signing off on various important documents – in effect, being the official signatory for the company – as well as acting as the company's representative in any discussions with outside parties, from banks to accountants, potential business partners, solicitors and many more.

 We have a number of companies incorporation packages to suit various needs, starting from just £125.00.
-Online company formation with a nominee secretary: applying for a nominee secretary with us is simple – all you need to do is fill out our online application form, which is approved by Companies House, and we will do the rest.
-If you'd like to talk to us about having a nominee secretary for your company, our expert business consultants are available to answer your queries.
+Online company formation with a secretary: applying for a secretary with us is simple – all you need to do is fill out our online application form, and we will do the rest.
+If you'd like to talk to us about having a secretary for your company, our expert business consultants are available to answer your queries.
 Get in touch with us now and they’ll be happy to help.

 While the Companies Act does not specify the role of the secretary, their duties are often determined in the employment contract.
 The secretary is responsible for filing the confirmation statement and other statutory company documentation, and assuring that Companies House is aware of any changes to the company structure, including the addition or subtraction of members and the changes of registered office address.
 Individuals can complete many of these tasks by visiting the Companies House website, using their webfiling system.